Conveyancing no sale no fee agreement

 The Conditional Fee Agreement (CFA) came into play in 1995 following the end of the Government’s legal aid system particularly for Personal Injury cases.
 As a result, it is now at the solicitor’s discretion to decide whether or not they take your case on a no win-no fee basis.

 No win - no fee should not be confused with all-inclusive conveyancing packages.
 These tend to be a fixed sum that includes the legal fees, the expenses and dibursements.
-A guide to these can be found here.

 Online conveyancing services are the best way to secure a no move-no fee arrangement.
 Their services are available in much the same way as traditional ‘bricks and mortar’ solicitors, but can be significantly cheaper when combined with a no sale-no fee conveyancing guarantee.
 Online conveyancing correspondence is, unsurprisingly, conducted across the internet via email and often the solicitors' case management systems.